In the last 10 years or so, I think I’ve probably moved 4 times.

 There is nothing else.
 You’re going to decide what the parameters are for each category; what qualifies as ‘give away’ as opposed to ‘sell it’ or ‘toss it’.
 That’s up to you.
 But everything lands in one of those piles.

 There are things that you’re going to give away.
 Deciding how you’re going to do that isn’t as easy as it sounds.

-The things that you don’t give away to family and friends, you can give to a good will centre, thrift store or donate to a good cause.
+The things that you don’t give away to family and friends, you can give to a good will center, thrift store or donate to a good cause.
 A word of caution; there are some ‘charities’ that don’t take a lot of things.
-One charity that I called didn’t want to take a nearly new desk, I think she said it was because they “had too many”.
+One charity that I called didn’t want to take a nearly new desk.
+She said it was because they “had too many”.